 Homerton, like other Cambridge colleges, provides catering facilities as well as the self catering facilities in your residential gyp rooms.
-There is more information available on the Homerton Nexus
+There is more information available on the Homerton Nexus for students.

 You can see what’s on in hall for the whole term here.

 Term time opening hours for our catering facilities are: